BenjaminWSwenson/BrownNote-Browser/README.md

 for myself, but if you want a browser that only displays text feel free to use it.
 \
 \
 Right now the browser can only display the raw HTML of a page.
+[Download the initial release here.](https://github.com/BenjaminWSwenson/BrownNote-Browser/releases)

 =======
 ## ToDo